mrajashree/HW4/README.md

 RUN DEBIAN_FRONTEND=noninteractive sudo apt-get install -y socat
 ```

-Using the Dockerfile
+Using the Dockerfile create a new image:
 ```
 sudo docker build -t img_socat .
 ```
-1st container(which will contain op file)
+1. These are the steps to run the 1st container, which will run a command that outputs to a file
 ```
 sudo docker run -td --name socat_cont1 img_socat sudo docker exec -it socat_cont1 bash